11 Years Ago: Johnny Cash Dies

 Among Cash’s many achievements are being inducted into both the Country Music Hall of Fame and the Rock and Roll Hall of Fame, winning more than 30 major awards — including 17 Grammys — and becoming one of the few artists in history to sell in excess of 90 million records.

 The Man in Black’s legacy continues to live on long after his death.
 In 2005, his life was chronicled in the Oscar-winning film, ‘Walk the Line.’
-More than a dozen albums have also been released since his death, including ‘Icon: Johnny Cash’ and ‘LIFE Unheard,’ which hit shelves earlier this year.
+More than a dozen albums have also been released since his death, including ‘Icon: Johnny Cash,’ ‘LIFE Unheard’ and ‘Out Among the Stars,’ which was released earlier this year and debuted at No. 1.